connorrothschild/v4/src/routes/post/this-site.md

 Finally, after creating 8 transparent videos (4 `.mov` and 4 `.mp4`), I was ready to include them in the projects section.
 The question then was **how to render** the videos.
 The obvious option was having 4 different `<video>` tags, each with two `<source>` elements, and toggle the transparency of each on hover.
 I found that this led to some lagginess on video `load()` and `play()`, so I needed to find a different solution.

-Instead, I ended up preloading each of the four videos as `Blob()` objects and then dynamically updated the `video` source to equal the active video.
+Instead, I ended up preloading each of the four videos as `Blob()` objects and then dynamically updated the `video` source to match the active video.
 The `Blob()` method enabled caching of the videos on all browsers and devices ([to my understanding, iOS refuses to cache large videos if they were passed in as a regular source](https://stackoverflow.com/questions/52220696/how-to-cache-mp4-video-for-the-html-video-tag/55982659#55982659)).

 Technically, this meant I had to detect whether the user's browser supported HEVC alpha, and then pass in the video source dynamically to the `Blob` construction.
 This function detects if the user's browser supported HEVC alpha (adapted from [this snippet](https://css-tricks.com/overlaying-video-with-transparency-while-wrangling-cross-browser-support/)):